flancia-coop/doc.anagora.org/social-coop-oc.md

 Agenda
 - Who is facilitating? who is taking notes?
+    - Melissa will facilliatate.
+Ammar and Caitlin will take notes.
 - Consent to the agenda
 - Checkin
+    -
 - Welcoming new members
     - allowing more volunteers into Zulip?
 (I'm for it, I think we keep a few channels locked but allow folks who want to participate)
     - Go over how we run oc meetings, how was last year and what are our goals this year (roughly)
+    - Assign someone to officially announce the next meeting.
 - wg report back
 - closing